pxthxk/COVIDBedsIndia/README.md

 # COVIDBedsIndia

+:exclamation: The website is not being updated anymore.

+--

 A volunteer-driven effort to track COVID hospital beds availability in India.

 &nbsp;&nbsp;&nbsp;:link:&nbsp;&nbsp;&nbsp;https://covidbedsindia.in

 Aggregated data is available for non-commercial usage.
 Refer the [API documentation](https://documenter.getpostman.com/view/15598746/TzXzDH7k) for details on state/district-wise fields and endpoints.

-NOTE: Ahmedabad and West Bengal are not updated anymore.

 Data Sources
 --